asun729/BehaviorCloning/writeup_template.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture consisted of 6 convolutional layers and 3 fully connected layers.

 Here is a visualization of the architecture